-- Surface elements may appear to have cooled after they have been turned off.
-The element surface may still be hot, and burns may occur if the element or surrounding area is touched before it has cooled to a safe temperature. - Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrapping on top of the range when it is in use.
+Do not place flammable items such as plastic salt and pepper shakers, spoon holders, or plastic wrappings on the cooktop when it is in use.
 These items could melt or ignite.
-Potholders, towels, or wooden spoons could catch fire if placed too close to the surface elements. - Do not allow aluminum foil, or any material that can melt, to make contact with the ceramic glass cooktop.
-If these items melt on the cooktop, they will damage the ceramic cooktop.
+Potholders, towels or wooden spoons could catch fire if placed too close to the range cooktop.